joshwalawender/IQMon/readme.md

 * astrometry.net solver (<http://astrometry.net>)

 ## Version History

+* **v1.3.1**
+    * Bug fix to related to coordinate wrapping in `get_catalog` and `get_local_UCAC` methods.
+    * Filtered out stars with magnitude of exactly 0.0 from zero point calculation as some catlaogs seems to return 0.0 in place of `nan` or `None`.
 * **v1.3**
-    * Can now query Vizier for USNO-B1.0 and UCAC4 catalogs using `get_catalog()` method.
+    * Can now query Vizier for USNO-B1.0 and UCAC4 catalogs using `get_catalog` method.
     * Calculation of FWHM, ellipticity, and zero point now all use a weighted average where the weight is equal to the signal to noise calculated from the source extractor photometry.
     * Improved configuration files to handle SCAMP configuration and photometric catalog information
     * Default behavior is now to write new IQMon log file for each image.
     * Minor improvements to PSF plot and zero point plot.
-    * Added experimental `is_blank()` method to try to guess whether image is blank.
+    * Added experimental `is_blank` method to try to guess whether image is blank.
 Can be used to determine if time should be spent analyzing image.
     * Bug fixes
 * **v1.2**
     * New configuration scheme.
 The telescope configuration scheme is read from a YAML config file.
 The config file also controls output directories for the logs, plots, and tmp files.